Geryon: Stesichorus' account

 The poet Stesichorus wrote a poem "Geryoneis" (Γηρυονηΐς) in the sixth century BC, which was apparently the source of this section in Bibliotheke; it contains the first reference to Tartessus.
 From the fragmentary papyri found at Oxyrhyncus it is possible (although there is no evidence) that Stesichorus inserted a character, Menoites, who reported the theft of the cattle to Geryon.
 Geryon then had an interview with his mother Callirrhoe, who begged him not to confront Heracles.
 They appear to have expressed some doubt as to whether Geryon would prove to be immortal.
 The gods met in council, where Athena warned Poseidon that she would protect Heracles against Poseidon's grandson Geryon.
-Denys Page observes that the increase in representation of the Geryon episode in vase-paintings increased from the mid-sixth century and suggests that Stesichorus' "Geryoneis" provided the impetus.
+Denys Page observes that the increase in representation of the Geryon episode in vase-paintings began in the mid-sixth century and suggests that Stesichorus' "Geryoneis" provided the impetus.

 The fragments are sufficient to show that the poem was composed in twenty-six line triads, of strophe, antistrophe and epode, repeated in columns along the original scroll, facts that aided Page in placing many of the fragments, sometimes of no more than a word, in what he believed to be their proper positions.